idaholab/mastodon/doc/content/sqa/mastodon_sdd.md

 [Fluid Structure Interaction](fsi/index.md) for much of its core functionality.
-The structure of {{app}} is based on defining C++ classes that derive from classes in the MOOSE framework or modules that provide functionality that is specifically tailored to the structural degradation problem.
+The structure of {{app}} is based on defining C++ classes that derive from classes in the MOOSE framework or modules that provide functionality that is specifically tailored to earthquake engineering and seismic risk assessment problems.
 By using the interfaces defined in MOOSE base classes for these classes, {{app}} is able to rely on MOOSE to execute these models at the appropriate times during the simulation and use their results in the desired ways.